flexera-public/rsc/README.md

 ```
 $ rsc cm16 index deployments
 ```

-### <a name="config"></a>Command Line Tool Setup and Config
-`rsc` has a top level `setup` command which creates a rsc config file.
-The config file contains the RightScale account ID, API host, user email and (encrypted) password so that these flags don't have to be provided each time the tool is invoked.

-By default the config file is created in `$HOME/.rsc`, the location can be overridden using the `--config` global flag.
-Multiple configs may be created to allow for different environments or users.
-Use the `--config` flag when invoking the tool to specify the location of the config file if it's not the default.
-The file itself is a simple JSON file that can be edited manually (apart from the password value that needs to be encrypted by `rsc`).

 ### Built-in Help
 The `--help` flag is available on all commands.
 It displays contextual help, for example: